 This is an exclusive, one-time, limited run of the Iron Soldier 3 game for NUON systems based on the current demand of approximately 200 units.
 The run was first offered for sale in January 2021.

 - Are there any changes to the game?

 The game itself is 100% identical to the version published by Eclipse Software back when NUON was on the market.
 It is a fully playable and complete game, intended for mass market retail distribution.

 - Are there any issues with Iron Soldier 3 running on some NUON systems?

-Some players have reported occasional glitches when running Iron Soldier 3 on certain NUON systems.
+Some players have reported occasional glitches or boot-up issues when running Iron Soldier 3 on certain NUON systems such as the Samsung N2000.
 Songbird is not responsible for any compatibility issues which may be encountered with this product.